About Talkeetna (Dena'ina Athabascan: K’dalkitnu)

 Visitors can see the mountain up close on a flightseeing tour from the local airstrip.
 Several flightseeing companies offer scenic flights of the mountain and the Alaska Range and many offer glacier landings, where you will land on a glacier on Denali and have time to get out of the plane and take in the awe-inspiring sights.
 For visitors who want to experience Denali National Park and Preserve but don’t have the time to take a bus tour into the park, flightseeing trips are a great way to take in the landscapes of the vast park and get the best up-close views of Denali.

 To view the wilderness around Talkeetna and the wildlife that resides there, visitors can book a river boat tour.
 Tour operators use jet boats and offer a range of trips, including a day-long run up the Susitna River to wild and scenic Devil's Gorge.
 Outfitters in Talkeetna also offer a variety of rafting trips in the area's rivers.
 Trips last from a couple of hours to all day and include the placid Talkeetna River and the wilder Chulitna River through Denali State Park.
+If you're more of an independent paddler, you can rent canoes, kayaks, and SUPs from a local outfitter to explore XY Lakes.

 HIKING & BIKING